BrunaCavalcanti12/BrunaCavalcanti/manual-report/report.md

 ![Alt text](/manual-report/screenshots/1.png?raw=true)

-In the Account configuration page on the Overview tab, there are the accounts that can be connected, when trying to connect to facebook, system displays the error message: "Aplicativo não configurado: Este aplicativo ainda está em modo de desenvolvimento, e você não tem acesso a ele.
+In the Account configuration page on the Overview tab, there are the accounts that can be connected, when trying to connect to facebook, the system displays the error message: "Aplicativo não configurado: Este aplicativo ainda está em modo de desenvolvimento, e você não tem acesso a ele.
 Mude para um usuário de teste registrado ou peça permissão a um administrador do aplicativo."

 ![Alt text](/manual-report/screenshots/2.png?raw=true)